 Approved invoices publish directly to MYOB or Xero, coded correctly and matched.
 The only human touchpoints are the genuine exceptions: price variances that exceed tolerance, supplier details that have changed, invoices without a corresponding PO.
 Everything else moves through without interruption.

-Month-end closes faster because invoices were right the first time.
+Month-end close is faster because invoices were right the first time.
 Inventory valuation reflects actual landed costs.
 Gross margin reports are reliable.
 The financial controller is reviewing exceptions, not rebuilding allocations.